nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Configuring serial recovery DFU
 -------------------------------

-:ref:`MCUboot <mcuboot:mcuboot_wrapper>` must be configured to enable the serial recovery DFU through USB.
+Configure :ref:`MCUboot <mcuboot:mcuboot_wrapper>` to enable the serial recovery DFU through USB.
 The MCUBoot configuration for a given board and :ref:`build type <nrf_desktop_requirements_build_types>` should be written to :file:`applications/nrf_desktop/configuration/your_board_name/mcuboot_buildtype.conf`.
 For an example of the configuration, see the ``ZReleaseMCUBoot`` build type of the nRF52820 or the nRF52833 dongle.